Last Updated on April 15, 2022 by Mark Roberts

 If you have connected external speakers to the Roku streambar or using in-built TV speakers, make sure to enable them.
 Otherwise, you won’t hear any sound.
 To enable the speakers, perform the following steps.

-Navigate to Roku settings > Click Audio > Select Speakers and click On.
+Press Home on your Roku remote, Navigate to settings > Click Audio > Select Speakers and click On.

 You will now hear the audio while streaming media.

 Audio leveling is a Roku feature that automatically adjusts the audio levels.
 However, this feature may sometimes be the reason for no sound on Roku.
 So, you can disable it using the following method: